How We Got the Bible

 As a young believer, I trusted the Bible as God’s Word.
 It is inspired, inerrant, and authoritative.

 But as I read the Bible more, I would ask the following questions:

 - Can I be sure that the Bible is the true Word of God?

 - Did any books of the Bible get lost?

-- Is there more Scripture to come, beyond the current 66 books?
+- Is there more Scripture beyond the current 66 books?

 - Who determined, and on what basis, that the Bible would comprise the traditional list of 66 books?

-- Has the Bible been protected from human errors (careless transcription mistakes or ill motived edits) over the years?
+- Has God protected the Bible from human errors (careless transcription mistakes or ill motived edits) over the years?